How do software supply chain attacks happen?

 What this does not mean

-The aim is not to reject useful tools.
-The aim is to avoid unmanaged trust.
+The aim is not to reject useful technology.
+The aim is to avoid unmanaged trust and unmanaged dependency.

 Further reading